Nanospaziale/Bandit-WriteUps/bandit/level11.md

 ***
 <img width="661" height="145" alt="image" src="https://github.com/user-attachments/assets/a9571a53-e435-40e4-97dd-a62653a8a621" />

 In this level, the password is stored in the usual file ***data.txt***, which contains Base64-encoded data.
-Executing `ls` as usual show the file in the home directory.
+Executing `ls` shows the file in the home directory.

 <img width="223" height="79" alt="image" src="https://github.com/user-attachments/assets/7827e83f-84b9-44e1-af51-1f1949717343" />